adriangohjw/adriangohjw.github.io/_posts/2021-05-19-ruby-scenic-gem.markdown

 # <b>Initial implementation...</b>

-For NodeFlair Salaries, we have data from multiple sources - user submitted salary, past job listings, external sources (e.g. MyCareersFuture).
-As different data sources have different attributes and types, we will need to transform the data into the same structure and type in order to do our computations.
+For NodeFlair Salaries, we have data from multiple sources - user-submitted salary, past job listings, external sources (e.g. MyCareersFuture).
+As different data sources have different attributes and types, we will need to transform the data into the same structure and type to do our computations.

 ```ruby
 class Salary